 Step 9: Made direct amends to such people wherever possible, except when to do so would injure them or others.

 On the surface, making amends might sound as simple as offering a sincere apology for your treatment of others, but there’s more to this cornerstone Twelve Step practice.
+Let’s take a look at this portion of the addiction treatment process of 12-Step.

 What Does Amends Mean?